sigmdel/supermini_esp32c3_sketches/README.md

 ---

-***February 26, 2026***
+***February 27, 2026***

-Sketches in this repository have been updated to use version 3.3.7 or better of the ESP32 Arduino core.
+Sketches in this repository use version 3.3.7 or better of the ESP32 Arduino core.

-A release and tag were created to easily recover the original 2024-10-14 release using version 3.0.1 of the core *as if that could be of interest*.
+A release and tag were created to easily recover the original 2024-10-14 release with fewer sketches that used version 3.0.1 of the core *as if that could be of interest*.

 ---